 Meanwhile, peel, core and chop or dice the apples.
 Stir in the nuts and sweetener.

 Turn the squash over carefully on the baking sheet.

 Scoop out a small cavity in the other end of each half so you’ll have 4 pockets for stuffing instead of 2.

 Spread the butter, ghee, margarine or oil over the cut surfaces.
 (I use a fork to rub a pat of butter over the warm surface of the squash or my fingers to spread some oil.)

 Sprinkle with more spice and salt as desired.

 Bake for another 10-15 minutes until squash and filling are tender.

-While this frugal recipe is well-liked by people who have no food allergies, it is gluten-free (contains no wheat, barley or rye flour), egg-free and meatless.
+This frugal recipe is gluten-free, egg-free and meatless.
 It can also be casein-free, dairy-free and lactose-free with an appropriate butter substitute.
 Because it uses agave nectar and apples for sweetening, it’s low glycemic and refined sugar-free.
 With the oil and honey options, it can be used for a paleo diet.